-Many civil society organizations are working hard to raise awareness, channel information from citizens to the State and exert pressure for political commitment against corruption.
+Many civil society organizations are working hard to We all have a stake in fighting corruption. raise awareness, channel information from citizens to the State and exert pressure for political commitment against corruption.
+Corruption undermines Governments' ability to serve their peoare demanding more accountability.
+Ordinary citizens, in- lions of people around the world the prosperity, rights, services cluding many young people, are increasingly showing they and employment which they desperately need - and deserve. are committed to fighting corruption in their communities and Governments.

-As people become increasingly weary of corrupt leaders, they are demanding more accountability.
-Ordinary citizens, including many young people, are increasingly showing they are committed to fighting corruption in their communities and Governments.
-As part of this process, people can - and should - inform themselves about what their Governments are doing to tackle corruption and hold elected officials responsible for their actions.
-Actions are also key - reporting incidences of corruption to the authorities, teaching children that corruption is unacceptable, and refusing to pay or accept bribes.
+themselves about what their Governments are doing to tackle corruption and hold elected officials responsible for their ac- With the United Nations Convention against Corruption, the tions.
+Actions are also key - reporting incidences of corrup- world has a powerful tool to fight a global ill.
+Let us use the Contion to the authorities, teaching children that corruption is vention's far-reaching measures to help kick-start development, unacceptable, and refusing to pay or accept bribes.